 Miami Judge orders US company at the center of Gold Scheme to pay $15 million fine

-Elemetal, which is based in Dallas, Texas, was sentenced on March 16, 2018, after admitting they failed to maintain a compliance program put into place under the Bank Secrecy Act (“BSA”) to stop its gold dealers from carrying out a $3.6 billion dollar money laundering scheme.
-The scheme had to do with U.S. imports of gold that was illegally mined and smuggled into the United States from South America.
+A judge handed Elemetal, from Dallas, Texas, a sentence on March 16, 2018.
+Elemetal admitted they failed to maintain a compliance program put into place under the Bank Secrecy Act. (“BSA”).
+This was to stop its gold dealers from carrying out a $3.6 billion money laundering scheme.
+Hence, the scheme has to do with U.S. imports of gold.
+Specifically, illegally mined and smuggled gold into the United States from South America.
 The immense conspiracy included deals with drug traffickers through Elemetal’s NTR Metals.

-- This is where open-source and publicly available information indicated that the defendant or the defendant’s agents were purchasing criminally derived gold; and,
+- This is where open-source and publicly available information indicated that the defendant or the defendant’s agents were purchasing criminally derived gold.

-- Failed to request, obtain, preserve adequately, or in some instances any information regarding the content of communications between gold suppliers and the defendant’s agents.
+Lastly, failed to request, obtain, preserve adequately, or in some instances any information regarding the content of communications between gold suppliers and the defendant’s agents.

 It uncovered the connections between South Florida’s gold industry and the devastation of large portions of South American rainforests where illegal gold mining thrives under the control of drug traffickers and other criminal enterprises.
-Elemetal was one of the focal points of the Herald’s piece.
+Furthermore, Elemetal was one of the focal points of the Herald’s piece.